Approve- Brett Crossman

 With the growing obesity rates in America, airlines should start investing in less cramped, larger seating for passengers of all sizes.
 Economy seats have been reduced in seat width and legroom to maximize passenger capacity over the last few decades.

-According to USA Today, “The lack of minimum seat size regulations in the U.S. allows airlines to continue shrinking seats, posing potential health and evacuation risks.”
+As stated by USA Today, “The lack of minimum seat size regulations in the U.S. allows airlines to continue shrinking seats, posing potential health and evacuation risks.”

 An analysis of the U.S. Department of Transportation data shows the average itinerary airfare for the fourth quarter of 2023 was $385 for a round-trip domestic flight.
 As flight prices are constantly changing, plus-sized passengers search for cheaper flights.
 The financial burden of purchasing two seats is forcing some passengers to avoid flying at all costs.